 I want to reiterate that a chinchilla can can certainly be alone.
 A second chinchilla is not necessary.
 I know this from personal experience.
 I have been raising a single chinchilla for the past 5 years.

-Although a chinchilla can be alone, this doesn’t necessarily mean they can be ignored.
+That said, chinchillas are extremely social animals.
+Although they can be alone, this doesn’t mean they can be ignored.

 While chinchillas are extremely social creatures and loving pets, they don’t necessarily need to be partnered with another chinchilla.